 Dhaulagiri Circuit trekking trail is very old but very few people go to this trekking so the trail is not well maintained.
 Some part of the trail has been changed due to the landslide.
 The lower part trekking trail is well maintained because the local people also have to walk through the trail while they come up and down to Baglung Bazaar.
 After the villages, the trail is not well maintained.
-Now Nepal Government and the Nepal tourism board are rebuilding the trail and building the bridges on the rivers.
-The trail up to Dhaulagiri Base Camp from Japanese camp is rocky and has to walk on the glacier and moving little rocks.
+Now Nepal Government and the Nepal Tourism Board are rebuilding the trail and building the bridges on the rivers.
+The trail up to Dhaulagiri Base Camp from the Japanese camp is rocky and one has to walk on the glacier and moving little rocks.

-The walking distance up to Italian Camp is about 5-6 hours and about 16 Km per day on the normal trail but after Italian Camp, the trail becomes a bit difficult and due to the high altitude trekkers need to walk slowly.
+The walking distance up to Italian Camp is about 5-6 hours and about 16 Km per day on the normal trail but after Italian Camp, the trail becomes a bit difficult, and due to the high altitude trekkers need to walk slowly.
 Then the duration goes high but the walking distance will be shorter.
 Trekkers walk about 5-6 hours per day but the distance will be about 6-9 km per day until Hidden Valley.
 Then walk 15+ km down to Yak Kharka and Marpha village.

-Culture and Life Style in Dhaulagiri Circuit Trek
+Culture and Lifestyle in Dhaulagiri Circuit Trek

 They always respect the guest as the god.
 It’s their culture.
 While you walk on the trail, they always pass with a beautiful smile which gives us energy.
 The people from this region celebrate the Maghi festival which is in Magh month in the Nepali calendar and January in the English calendar.

 At this festival, they all gather with family and celebrate in the village by sharing love and respect for the elders.
 They also celebrate the Dashain festival.
 Which is known as the biggest festival in Nepal.

 Passes on Dhaulagiri Circuit Trek